darinz/ML/practice-1/p5/solution_p5.md

 **Key insight:** **Independence** implies **no linear relationship** (zero covariance) and **factorization** of expectations and probabilities.

-**2. A certain disease affects 2% of the population.
+**Problem 2.
+A certain disease affects 2% of the population.
 A diagnostic test for this disease has the following characteristics:**
 *   **Sensitivity (True Positive Rate):** If a person has the disease, the test returns a positive result with probability 0.90.
 *   **False Positive Rate:** If a person does not have the disease, the test returns a positive result with probability 0.10.